CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 ### Solve Gotham City's Problem

-We solve this problem in three ways using a simulated classical annealing approach, a real quantum algorithm as well as on real quantum hardware using D-Wave.
+We solve this problem in four ways using a simulated classical annealing approach, a quantum annealing algorithm as well as on real quantum hardware using Microsoft QIO and D-Wave.

 #### Simulated Classical Annealing